Saltatory Conduction Vs Continuous Conduction

 Introduction: The Electrical Language of the Nervous System

 The nervous system relies on electrochemical signals to transmit information rapidly throughout the body.
 These signals, known as nerve impulses or action potentials, are rapid changes in the electrical potential across the membrane of a neuron.
 The speed at which these impulses travel is crucial for the efficient functioning of the nervous system, influencing everything from reflexes to conscious thought.
-Two primary methods determine the speed of this transmission: saltatory conduction and continuous conduction.
+Consider this: two primary methods determine the speed of this transmission: saltatory conduction and continuous conduction.
 The key difference lies in how the action potential moves along the axon, the long projection of a neuron.

 Continuous Conduction: A Step-by-Step Journey